Skip to main content

 Circuit board cleaning

-In the manufacture of printed circuit boards, fiber-reinforced plastics are copper-coated.
-Subsequently, the conductor paths are etched out of the flat copper layers and the respective components are soldered to the circuit board.
+During the production of printed circuit boards, fiber-reinforced plastics are copper-coated.
+Subsequently, the conductive tracks are etched out of the flat copper layers and the respective components are soldered to the circuit board.
 An indispensable process step is the cleaning of the circuit boards to remove contaminants such as filmic and particulate flux, resin, and solder paste residues.
-Mostly, single, multi-chamber, and continuous systems are used.
+Mostly, single, multi-chamber, and inline systems are used.
 The contaminants would lead to electrical failures andcorrosion of the circuit boards or assemblies.

 The cleaning process has a significant impact on the lifespan of the products and increases their reliability.
 The electrical characteristics of the electronic assemblies are improved by cleaning.
 Therefore, continuous bath monitoring is of enormous importance.